fossasia/meilix/README.md

 - Fork the repository
 - After cloning use build.sh to build an ISO.
-- Sent pull requests to the FOSSASIA repository.
+- Sent pull requests to the FOSSASIA repository https://github.com/fossasia/meilix/.

 ## Building Locally
 - You need to run `./build.sh` in your terminal to get an iso locally in your system.